My account

 • Follow these resume sections: Header, Summary, Experience, Educations, Skills.

 • Be concise.
 In most cases, a 1-page resume should suffice.
-You can go over to a second page if you have several years’ worth of professional achievements to share.
-Keep in mind that this is the case only for standard job applications: if you’re writing an academic CV, there’s no page limit.
+You can make a two page resume if you have several years’ worth of professional achievements to share.
+Keep in mind that this is the case only for standard resumes: if you’re writing an academic CV, there’s no limit to the length of your job application

 Save your biology resume in PDF format so that the resume layout looks the same on all devices.